zevbo/VirtualRobotMania/manias/ctf/README.md

 `(get-motor-left)` will return 0.3, and `(get-motor-right)` will return 0.6

 ## Defense bot

 Here are the defense-bot-only calls.

-### shoot-laser
+### shoot

-This one is easy! `(shoot-laser)` just shoots a laser directly head of you.
+This one is easy! `(shoot)` fires a bullet in the direction your car is pointed.
 But you can't do it too often!
 You can only shoot every 50 ticks!

 ## Offense bot

 Here are the offense-bot-only calls.

+- boost
+- opponent-angle
+- opponent-distance
+- opponent-shot?
+- flag-angle